All Episodes

 I really just professionally messed up.

-I was hoping to be able to drop it and move on, but I I got something profoundly wrong.
+I was hoping to be able to drop it and move on, but I got something profoundly wrong.

-I had I just read something terribly wrong, and it totally changes the story.
+I just read something terribly wrong, and it totally changes the story.

 So for those of you in Rio Linda, it did require a condom.

-So the whole thing is changed.
+So the whole thing has changed.

 This study was published or is going to be published in a peer-reviewed scientific journal.